aws/chalice/docs/source/api.rst

         entire lambda function name.
 This parameter is optional.
 If it is not provided, the name of the python function will be used.

+   .. method:: register_blueprint(blueprint, name_prefix=None, url_prefix=None)

+      Register a :class:`Blueprint` to a Chalice app.
+      See :doc:`topics/blueprints` for more information.

+      :param blueprint: The :class:`Blueprint` to register to the app.

+      :param name_prefix: An optional name prefix that's added to all the resources specified in the blueprint.

+      :param url_prefix: An optional url prefix that's added to all the routes defined the Blueprint.
+This allows you to set the root mount point for all URLs in a Blueprint.

 Request
 =======